 An anthropological study of the history and current conditions of families in various parts of the world.
 Using a cross-cultural perspective, students will examine the family in the context of social, political, economic, and cultural change, and the unequal power relationships between men and women.
 Course material will focus on ethnographic examples of different forms of the family.
 Prerequisite: ANTH 110 or permission of the instructor.
 Cross-listed as WMNS 326.
-Closed to students who have successfully completed ANTH 326.
 Three credits.
+Not offered 2008-2009.